RegenerationPower/NetDuma-openwrt/README.md

 # OpenWrt Development Environment

+For a detailed list of the core OpenWrt commands used for patching and development (such as make, quilt, etc.), please refer to the steps.txt file in this repository.

 ## Features

 -   **Dockerized:** All tools and dependencies are inside a Docker container, keeping your host system clean.